 Adobe Dreamweaver is our professional web development software development application used by designers and developers to create and edit HTML websites and mobile apps.
 Dreamweaver provides a broad range of capabilities for web publishing, enabling online commerce, and providing online customer service and educational content, and includes capabilities for visually designing HTML5 pages, coding HTML5 and application logic.
 As part of Creative Cloud, Dreamweaver tightly integrates with other Adobe creative applications.
-Customers can also subscribe to use it as an individual subscription product, or acquire a perpetual license of Dreamweaver CS6.
+Customers can also subscribe to use it as an individual subscription product.